Vinlow/srh-group-f/README.md

 ## Author

-Made by Group F from the SRH University
+Made by Group F from the SRH University Heidelberg.

-## More Informations cooming soon!
+## More Informations cooming soon...!